carabina/Visuality/README.md

 }
 ```

 What's the difference?
 First of all, `VTNavigationManager` adds more flexibility to your code.
-In example above, there are two methods which was called on `VTNavigationManager`'s shared instance.
+In example above, there are two methods which were called on `VTNavigationManager`'s shared instance.
 The first method creates new window:

 ```swift
 VTNavigationManager.sharedNavigationManager().createWindowOfType(UIWindow.self) { (window) -> Void in